avidml/website/exampleSite/content/blog/indie-label.md

 Please [try it out](https://huggingface.co/spaces/avid-ml/indie-label) or [view the demo](https://youtu.be/Je0DCDnJ6KQ?feature=shared) and [let us know what you think](https://forms.gle/vDXchpbBFjDeKjJA6)!

-## About the Authors
+## About the authors
 [Michelle Lam](http://michelle123lam.github.io/ ) is a PhD Candidate at Stanford University in the HCI Group.
 Her research focuses on building systems that empower everyday users to surface their expertise to design and evaluate AI systems.

-[Christina Pan](https://www.christinaapan.com/) started her career building machine learning (ML) models at Google, which inspired her passion for design thinking and AI ethics.
+[Christina A. Pan](https://www.christinaapan.com/) started her career building machine learning (ML) models at Google, which inspired her passion for design thinking and AI ethics.

 [Carol Anderson](https://www.linkedin.com/in/carolmanderson/) is a data scientist and machine learning practitioner with expertise in natural language processing (NLP), biological data, and AI ethics.
 She serves as AVID’s machine learning lead.